 - Bring a first aid bag and know what to do if someone gets stung by a box jellyfish.

 - Avoid any waters that may contain box jellyfish by keeping an eye out for any posted signs or warnings.

-- Alternatively, you can swim close to a lifeguard who can administer first aid or, if your symptoms are severe, contact an ambulance on your behalf.
+- Alternatively, you can swim close to a lifeguard who can administer first aid or contact an ambulance on your behalf if your symptoms are severe.

-A first aider can be of help when the lifeguard is far away or unavailable.
-If you are fond of Australian shores, it would be beneficial to become first aid qualified in emergency situations like this, especially that jellyfish stings have no known cure.
+A first aider can help when the lifeguard is far away or unavailable.
+If you are fond of Australian shores, becoming CPR and first aid qualified in emergencies like this would be beneficial, especially since jellyfish stings have no known cure.

-CPR First Aid is a leading Recognised Training Organisation (RTO) in Australia with thousands of training delivered all over the country every year.
+CPR First Aid is a leading Recognised Training Organisation (RTO NO 21903) in Australia, with thousands of training delivered annually.
 Check our first aid training rooms near you.
 For more details, contact us.